Updated: Feb 25

 In a nutshell, Kevin Spacey may have just reminded some people that where there is smoke, there is not necessarily a blazing inferno.

 The most terrifying aspect here was just how quickly he was condemned and cast out by all following a single accusation.
-It could happen to anybody.
-And does.
+It could happen to anybody, and it does.
+Everyone is easily prone to having a bad online reputation.

-Granted, a couple more accusations came to light afterwards, but they seem to have fallen by the way side.
+Granted, a couple more accusations came to light afterward, but they seem to have fallen by the wayside.
 As per the timeline below though - the first accusation/story was enough to seal his fate.

 The allegation first aired on the 30th Oct and by the 3rd Nov (4 days later), Netflix was claiming “Spacey's behaviour made the House of Cards set a "toxic" work environment”, he had lost his talent and PR representatives (perhaps says more about them than him), a couple of #metoo’ers had jumped on board and he was heading for some serious muddy water.